 The Thirteen Colonies

 After 1620, British colonization in America grew rapidly.
 The colonies of New Hampshire, Rhode Island, and Connecticut were founded as extensions of Massachusetts.
-New York and New Jersey were won from the Dutch in a war, and the rest of the colonies, Maryland, Delaware, North and South Carolina, Georgia, were founded throughout the 16th century and became considerably prosperous and independent, a combination that would make them difficult to rule.
+New York and New Jersey were won from the Dutch in a war, and the rest of the colonies, Pennsylvania, Maryland, Delaware, North and South Carolina, Georgia, were founded throughout the 16th century and became considerably prosperous and independent, a combination that would make them difficult to rule.
 This set the stage for political turmoil and revolution.

 The Rest of America